QDot 8086

 ;;;;;;;;;; ; cmd_cls ;;;;;;;;;; %ifdef IMPORT_cmd_cls %ifndef IMPORTED_cmd_cls %define IMPORTED_cmd_cls ?import video_cls %include "kernel/video.qdt" ?func cmd_cls, %$cmd_args ? call, video_cls ?endfunc %endif ; IMPORTED_cmd_cls %endif ; IMPORT_cmd_cls

-directory, every directory that is not qdot
+Inside the lib directory, every directory that is not qdot

 comprises the standard library.
 Each of them is associated with a